The SIX Basic Steps of Software Development

 Of course, the primary burden of expertise is on the software development company.
 However, the more you – the buyer – know about the tech industry and the software development field the more accurately you were able to gauge the professionalism of a particular company vying for your business.

 So, where does the development begin?
 What are the various development processes?
 And how do you know when the development process is complete?
-Without further ado, software development process:
+Without further ado, the software development process:

 1. Requirement Gathering & Review/Analysis